 Skip to main content

-With their super easy payment capabilities, it’s easier than ever to rely on credit cards to pay for things, especially during challenging times.
-According to credit monitoring agency Equifax,* Canadian credit card debt hit an all-time high in the second quarter of 2023.
-If you are still carrying a large balance month to month, it will be hard to get ahead.
+It’s easier than ever to rely on credit cards to pay for things, especially during challenging times.
+According to credit monitoring agency Equifax, Canadian credit card debt rose by 13.7% in one year.* As the cost of living continues to increase, people are using their credit cards to get by and getting stuck in a cycle of debt.
+If you're carrying a large credit card balance month to month, we've got some tips to help you take back control of your credit card.

 Why pay down your credit card?